This document describes the tcl command (pv

 the network operation has successfully completed.
 The return result (either

-0 or 1) of these command types together with the stat/info command type
+0 or 1) of these command types together with the stat

-are used to insure that the operation was successful.
+are used to ensure that the operation was successful.
 In addition, when

 network operation might have succeeded but the GPIB instrument timed out